-The CEO and Network staff are responsible for the oversight of all school operations at all Equitas campuses; the CEO closely supervises the Equitas Academy School Director.
+The CEO and Network staff is responsible for the oversight of all school operations at all Equitas campuses; the CEO closely supervises the EQ3 School Director.
 Additional Network staff support school site operations and work in close collaboration with the School Director and CEO.
 Full job descriptions for the Director-level Network staff are included in Element 5.